Gerald Stano: Early life

 Stano was born as Paul Zeininger on September 12, 1951, in Schenectady, New York, the fifth child born to his mother, and the third she put up for adoption.
 His biological mother neglected him to such an extent that when she gave him up for adoption at six months old, county doctors declared that he could not be adopted.
-They said Zeininger was functioning at "an animalistic level," even eating his own faeces to survive.
+They said Zeininger was functioning at "an animalistic level," even eating his own feces to survive.
 Zeininger had four biological siblings who were given up for adoption.
 A nurse named Norma Stano eventually adopted Zeininger and legally changed his name.
 Despite his foster parents being described as loving, Stano continued to have behavioral problems.

 In school, he earned Cs and Ds in all subjects except music, which he excelled at.
 He lied compulsively, and was once caught stealing money from his father's wallet to pay members of the track and field team to finish behind him, so he would not be viewed as a complete failure.
 During his youth, Stano was often bullied.
 At the age of 14, he was arrested for a false fire alarm and later for throwing rocks at cars from a highway bridge.
 Stano did not graduate high school until he was 21.
 After receiving his diploma, he enrolled in a computer school, graduated, and began working in a local hospital.
 Soon after, he was fired for stealing from co-workers.
 After moving with his parents to Ormond Beach, Florida, he was fired from one job after another, mostly for theft or tardiness.
 He raped a mentally disabled girl, who became pregnant.
 Stano's parents paid for her abortion.